Some Black and Latino Americans are still hesitant to take the vaccine. Here's what is fueling that distrust - Local News 8

 Yet, it’s still difficult for some Black people to trust because of racial bias from healthcare providers.

-Carmen Bailey, of Cleveland, OH, said she was diagnosed with Covid-19 in April and has avoided medical help because doctors have treated her poorly in the past.
+Carmen Bailey, of Cleveland, Ohio, suburb of Oakwood Village, said she was diagnosed with Covid-19 in April and has avoided medical help because doctors have treated her poorly in the past.

 Bailey, who still suffers Covid-19 side effects with her heart, lungs and kidneys, said she refuses to take the vaccine.